 Jaundice is more common in newborns babies and it is referred to as neonatal jaundice.
 This is mainly caused because a newborn’s liver isn’t fully developed and it is less effective at processing bilirubin from the blood.

 Symptoms of Jaundice

-- Skin and sclerae color changes to yellow.
+- Skin and sclerae colour changes to yellow

 Following symptoms may be observed in the initial stages of jaundice:

-The color of skin and eyes turns to yellow within one or two days.
-It is always advised to check whether the baby is suffering from jaundice or not by pressing lightly on the chin of the baby.
-If the color changes to yellow for a fraction of seconds, it is suspected that the child is suffering from jaundice.
+The colour of the skin and sclera of the eyes turns yellow within one or two days.
+It is always advisable to check whether the baby is suffering from jaundice by pressing lightly on the chin of the baby.
+If the colour changes to yellow for a fraction of seconds, it is suspected that the child is suffering from jaundice.

 Additional symptoms that can be observed in infants are

 - Poor feeding